 - Try and reserve either SCI 256 or SCI 165A for your final presentation.
 The reservation for these rooms can be made with the Engineering Office, i.e. SCI 163.
 Speak with staff at the Stockroom Counter, i.e. SCI 139, and make sure that the AV is ready to use at the required date and time and is setup such that it matches the needs for your presentation.

 - Email a copy of your presentation flyer to graduate program coordinator firstname.lastname@example.org and post it, at least one week before your presentation, on the board next to Science 128 and a few other locations on various wings of Science building

-- Complete the upper part of “Report of Completion form” and take it with you to your presentation, and give it to your MS thesis advisor
+- Complete the upper part of “Report of Completion form,” take it with you to your presentation, and give it to your MS thesis advisor

 - Once you have successfully completed your presentation and you have your final copy of your report you need to:

-- If you are doing 895, you need to email a copy of the report to School of Engineering by sending it to Graduate Coordinator firstname.lastname@example.org together with a signed copy of your report’s abstract.
-The abstract must be signed by chair of your committee.
+- If you are doing 895, email a copy of the report to School of Engineering by sending it to the Graduate Coordinator: email@example.com together with a signed copy of your report’s abstract.
+The abstract must be signed by your committee's chair.

-- If you are doing 898, graduate office must check your thesis format first and then you submit it to library with additional paperwork required.
+- If you are doing 898, the graduate office must first check your thesis format and then you must submit it to the library with any additional paperwork required.